Do movies ever get guns right?

 Michael Mann is a stickler for authenticity.

-He is one of the few directors who takes firearms and how they are used seriously.
-He hires firearms advisors and makes his actors receive training before filming begins.
+One of the few directors who; Mann firearms seriously, Mann hires firearms advisors and makes his actors train before filming begins.

 It pays off.

-Heat is well known for it’s extremely detailed and authentic firearm handling.
-The bank robbery scene and what follows in particular is well known for it’s accurate gun handling.
+Heat is well known for its extremely detailed and authentic firearm handling.
+The bank robbery scene, anyone??

 Former SAS guys were advisors on the film, and it shows.

-I’d GIF a section of it…but the whole thing is just too awesome.
+I’d GIF a section of it…but the whole movie is just too awesome.
 Take the time to watch the whole thing!